ZK-AMS: Credibly Anonymous Admission for Web 3.0 Platforms via Recursive Proof Aggregation: System Architecture and Operational Model

-\item \textbf{Off-chain storage (IPFS/IPNS)}: All intermediate batching artifacts (ciphertext transcript, commitments, and decryption shares) are stored off-chain on IPFS, while IPNS provides per-user mutable pointers for discovery.
-Only compact anchors needed for settlement are posted on-chain; intermediate transcripts are not.
+\item \textbf{Off-chain transcript layer:} Intermediate batching artifacts, including encrypted folding state, public commitments, and decryption shares, are stored on IPFS~\cite{ipfs_docs} and discovered via IPNS~\cite{ipfs_ipns_docs}.
+Only compact settlement anchors are posted on-chain.

 \end{itemize}